Daniel-Wu-Github/Book_Store_DB/PLAN.md

 This plan omits Python options and assumes a Java stack (Spring Boot backend + JavaFX or Swing desktop GUI).
 It breaks the work into phases with concrete tasks and acceptance criteria.

+Scaffold note: I added a `pom.xml` (Maven) to this repository that includes Spring Boot starters, JWT libs, Lombok, and compiler/plugin configuration (Java 17).
+The POM includes the maven-compiler-plugin with Lombok as an annotation processor and the Spring Boot Maven plugin so you can build a runnable JAR with `mvn clean package`.

+## High-level contract
+- Inputs: user actions from the desktop client (register, login, search, add-to-cart, place order, manager actions).
+- Outputs: REST API responses (JSON), emails for order receipts, persistent data in MySQL.
+- Error modes: invalid auth, DB errors, network timeouts, validation failures.
+- Success: full end-to-end flows for CUSTOMER and MANAGER roles work, GUI stays responsive, and basic security (hashed passwords, JWTs, role checks) is implemented.

+Alright, Daniel — this looks like a classic, well-scoped CS project.
+I've read the Product Requirements Document (PRD)[cite: 1] and translated it into a focused, Java-first implementation plan that fits your goal of a full-stack (backend + database + desktop client) portfolio project.

+This plan is explicitly Java-only (no Python options).
+It assumes a Spring Boot backend and a JavaFX or Swing desktop GUI.
+The document breaks the work into phases with concrete tasks and acceptance criteria.

 ## High-level contract
 - Inputs: user actions from the desktop client (register, login, search, add-to-cart, place order, manager actions).
 - Outputs: REST API responses (JSON), emails for order receipts, persistent data in MySQL.